On extensions of partial isometries: Minimal S-Extensions

 Applying $\Psi$ to all these equations, we get

 It follows that

 \end{proof}

-Thus, for any finite $P$-type S-extension $(Y,\phi)$, we have that $N=\mbox{ker}(\phi)$ is a normal subgroup of $\mathbb{F}(P)$ of finite index and that $N$ satisfies conditions (C1), (C2) and (C3).
+Thus, for any finite $P$-type S-extension $(Y,\phi)$, we have that $N=\mbox{ker}(\phi)$ is a normal subgroup of $\mathbb{F}(P)$ of finite index and that $N$ is a feasible prekernel.
 Furthermore, we will be able to carry out the construction of $(\Gamma_N, \Phi_N)$ as in Section~\ref{finite} as a $P$-type S-extension of $X$ based on the weighted graph $(\Gamma_N, w_N)$.
 In particular, the weight function $w_N$, the path metric $d_{w_N}$, the isometric embedding $e_N$, etc. are all well-defined.

 \begin{thm} Let $(Y,\phi)$ be a finite minimal $P$-type S-extension of $X$.
 Let $N=\mbox{\rm ker}(\phi)$ and $G=\Phi_N(\mathbb{F}(P))$.
 Then there is a $G$-invariant pseudometric $\rho$ on $\Gamma_N$ which is consistent with $w_N$ such that $(Y,\phi)$ is isomorphic to $(\overline{\Gamma_N}, \overline{\Phi_N})$. \end{thm}